European Public Health Alliance

-History and Structure
+History and structure

 EPHA was established on 12 September 1993, during the period when the Maastricht Treaty was nearing final ratification.
 This treaty introduced for the first time a legal basis for the European Community to contribute to public health protection under its Article 129.
 This role would be further expanded by the Amsterdam Treaty in 1997, whose article 152 broadened the EU's public health mandate to include health promotion alongside protection.

 An international non-profit organisation (NL: IVZW, FR: AISBL) under Belgian law, EPHA is governed by two governing bodies, the General Assembly and the Management Board, both chaired by the President.
 The General Assembly approves the Statutes, decides on the strategy of EPHA proposed by the Management Board, and approves the objectives and priorities.
-As of June 2024, Paolo Lauriola is the President of the Management Board.
+As of September 2026 the organisation is led by the Director General, Milka Sokolović.
+The board, which consists of elected EPHA members, has the highest governing authority, and as of September 2026 is led by Elisabeth Dupont.

 In July 2025, EPHA's membership included 47 organisations from 21 Countries in the WHO European Region, including both national associations and European federations.